 Get Native Kids on Bikes seeks to promote the health of Indigenous youth and enrich their lives through cycling.

 Why This Is Important

-GNKOB will team up with community organizers working within Indigenous communities in the Summer of 2022 to increase participation and promote well-being.
+GNKOB will team up with community organizers working within Indigenous communities in the Summer of 2024 to increase participation and assist with bike maintenance.

 Rides will not only achieve health and wellness, but it is vital to strengthen connection to place and incorporate cultural knowledge throughout the season.